-Prince William & Duchess Kate Arrive At 2019 BAFTAS In Style [Pictures]
+Prince William & Duchess Kate Arrive At 2019 BAFTAS In Style

 — Kensington Palace (@KensingtonRoyal) February 10, 2019

-Catherine’s thick dark locks were done up in an elegant chignon for the occasion, showing off her bare shoulder and neck.
+Catherine’s thick, dark locks were done up in an elegant chignon for the occasion, showing off her bare shoulder and neck.

-Meanwhile Prince William looked dapper in a black tuxedo with a bow tie as the pair smiled for the flash of the cameras upon their arrival.
+Meanwhile, Prince William looked dapper in a black tuxedo with a bow tie, as the pair smiled for the flash of the cameras upon their arrival.

-The couple arrived at the Royal Albert Hall two hours before the event was due to start at 4 pm EST, and were seated front and center for the ceremony.
+The couple arrived at the Royal Albert Hall two hours before the event was due to start at 4 p.m.
+ET, and were seated front and center for the ceremony.
 William has been the president of the charity since 2010, when he took over the position from Lord Attenborough.

-Prince William is due to award the Fellowship, the Academy’s highest accolade, to film editor Thelma Schoonmaker for her many years of editing in the industry, most notably with Martin Scorsese films.
+Prince William is due to award the Fellowship, the Academy’s highest accolade, to film editor Thelma Schoonmaker for her many years of editing in the industry, most notably on Martin Scorsese films.

 The Duke and Duchess of Cambridge take their seats for tonight's @BAFTA Awards Ceremony #EEBAFTAs pic.twitter.com/76hNXDZIxp